LLMs Do Not See Age: Assessing Demographic Bias in Automated Systematic Review Synthesis: Evaluation Metrics

 \paragraph{Scoring Components.} The DSS has two main components, the Entity Retention Score (ERS) and the Hallucination Penalty (HP).
 Components such as the omission rate are derivatives of these main components.
-Let $Ent_{summary}$ be the set of demographic entities in the generated summary.
-We define:

-\paragraph{Entity Retention Score (ERS):} The proportion of gold entities preserved in the generated summary.
+We establish $Ent_{summary}$ as the set of demographic entities in the generated summary. \paragraph{Entity Retention Score (ERS):} The proportion of gold entities preserved in the generated summary.
 This score reflects how comprehensively the summary captures the reference demographic content.

 \textit{Omission Rate.} As the complement of ERS, we define omission as the proportion of gold entities missing from the summary:

 Although not part of the DSS formulation, we report omission rates in our results to provide an additional perspective on demographic coverage.